 Kenya has emerged as Africa‘s largest apparel exporter, followed by Lesotho, Mauritius and Ethiopia.
 The Ethiopian government has identified textiles and apparel as a priority industry.

-East Africa, according to Mazingue, has become the continent’s sourcing hub for textile and garment products.
+East Africa, according to Mazingue, has become the continent’s sourcing hub for textile and garment products in Africa.
 Ethiopia, Kenya, Lesotho, Madagascar and Mauritius are well-positioned for this.

 But an obstacle to future growth is African countries’ anachronistic infrastructure that can impact the continent’s export trade.
 Mazingue believes that “generally, energy costs need to go down, transportation and logistics need to improve.”

 But Mazingue underscored the “strategic advantage” accruing to textile and apparel manufacturers in Africa because of the availability of the cotton crop, cultivated mainly in the African cotton belt comprising Zimbabwe, Malawi, Ethiopia, Kenya and Egypt.

 Nonetheless, developments in neighboring Syria create uncertainty for Turkey’s cotton sourcing because three-fourths of cotton production in Syria is said to be controlled by DAESH.
 According to Turkish textile exhibitors at international trade shows, Turkey is no longer buying cotton from Syria.
 But it is a fact that the more than four-year war in Syria has led to a sharp decline in cotton production in Syria whose annual production today has fallen to 70,000 tons down from some 600,000 tons before the outbreak of the civil war.

 African countries are particularly keen to attract job-creating investors, who are even given incentives for such purpose.
 However, incentives differ from country to country and are given on a case-by-case basis.
 According to the Nairobi-based East African Trade and Investment Hub (EATIH), textiles and apparel account for some 90 percent of exports from sub-Sahara African countries to the United States.